 At the beginning of each school year, every student, teacher, administrator and staff member signs a printed copy of our Code of Character to pledge that respect and honesty will guide every action and interaction at our school.
 The Code of Character brings together these principles in our school’s Civility and Honor Codes that provide a model for daily ethical conduct.

-Following these codes can be tough, but luckily lower schoolers have their Landon School teacher-coach-mentors to guide them.
+To help understand and follow the Code of Character, Lower Schoolers have their Landon teacher-coach-mentors to guide them.
 The same people who teach you in the classroom also coach you in sports, advise you on the Student Council, and direct you in the school play.
 They get to know you as a person, set a good example for you to follow, and are always there to talk if you need them.
-You will also benefit from the example of Upper School role models, who regularly meet you through our “Buddies” program.
+You will also benefit from the example of Upper School role models, who regularly meet you through our Buddies program.

 Community service is also a big part of your character education in the Lower School.
 Under the leadership of the Lower School Student Council, with help from teacher-coach-mentors and parents, you will participate in community service projects to learn the value of contributing to the world outside Landon.
 Each year, boys make packed lunches and Thanksgiving baskets for those in need and collect canned goods for Bethesda Cares.
-In 2016, the boys donated a total of more than 21,000 cans from two food drives!
+In recent years, the boys have donated more than 21,000 cans from food drives!